oehf/ipf/platform-camel/ihe/mllp/src/site/markdown/interceptorChain.md

        ....
 ```

-Each `Hl7v2InterceptorFactory` must implement the `getNewInstance()` method so that for each call a new instance
+Each `InterceptorFactory` must implement the `getNewInstance()` method so that for each call a new instance
 of the interceptor is returned.
-For convenience, there is an abstract class `Hl7v2InterceptorFactorySupport`
+For convenience, there is an abstract class `InterceptorFactorySupport`
 that takes the interceptor class as constructor parameter and instantiates interceptor instances by calling `Class#newInstance()`.